 The next phase of Dylan's broadcasting career took him back to radio.
 He spent a couple of years at Riverbend Communications in Idaho Falls as a program director and on-air anchor and host.

-His next adventure took him to Wenatchee, Washington.
-He was program and news director at KPQ radio.
+His next adventure took him to Wenatchee, Washington where was program and news director at KPQ radio from 2016-2018.
 While there he also co-hosted a daily sports talk show and broadcast high school football and basketball games.

 Dylan returned to Idaho to become the Sports Director at KIFI from 2018-2021.
 During this time he had the privilege of covering an Idaho Falls Chukars Pioneer League Championship, Idaho Falls Bandits American Legion World Series Championship and an Idaho State women’s basketball Big Sky Championship.